1992–93 Cleveland Cavaliers season: Aftermath

-Until 2024, this was the last time the Cavaliers won a playoff series without future All-Star LeBron James, who was selected by the team as the first overall pick in the 2003 NBA draft.
+Following the season, Wilkens resigned and took a coaching job with the Atlanta Hawks, while Ehlo signed as a free agent with the Hawks, and Sanders retired.
+Until the 2023–24 season, this would be the final time that the Cavaliers won an NBA playoff series without future All-Star LeBron James, who was selected by the team as the first overall pick in the 2003 NBA draft.

 Draft picks

 The Cavaliers did not have any draft picks in 1992.